 - Fill the teapot with 90-95ºC (194-205ºF) water.

 - Place the lid on the teapot and let the tea steep for 3 minutes.

 - Pour the tea into the teacups and enjoy your tea!

 It can be a very difficult to find good tea from Nepal online.
-The best I’ve found is the Himalayan Quest Nepal Black Tea.
-The problem is that it is often out of stock.
+Luckily, there is a newer online store called the Nepal Tea Collective that specializes in teas from Nepal.

 Admittedly, I have not tried most of their teas.
 Their Kanchanjangha Noir tea is great, but they have a number of other varieties that look good, too.